 Average Net Price

 Are you a religious Christian who wants to look at psychology and forensic psychology through a biblical scope?
 If so, California Baptist University’s Bachelor of Arts in psychology with a concentration in forensic psychology is your best option.
-The program connects legal history, scientific research, and the biblical worldview of psychology to create one of the most fascinating undergraduate forensic psychology programs in the country.
+The program connects legal history, scientific research, and the biblical worldview of psychology to create one of the most fascinating forensic psychology degree programs in the country.

 Students take these classes from expert Christian instructors, and they also take biblical-minded courses as general education requirements.

-One unique feature of California Baptist University’s forensic psychology program is the requirement to complete a capstone project to graduate.
+One unique feature of California Baptist University’s program is the requirement to complete a capstone project to graduate.
 In the project, students must complete an original research project over four semesters of study.
 Students who wish to go above and beyond can research alongside faculty and present their findings at the Annual CBU Student Research Colloquium.